 Visit Mali’s EITI page

 PWYP-Mali was launched in April 2008.
 The coalition has focussed on various issues, including the country’s implementation of EITI.
-To that end it has carried out analyses of the Mali country reports (of 2006, 2007, 2008 and 2009).
+To that end it has carried out analyses of the Mali country reports.
 PWYP Mali has also worked on capacity building, particularly on contract related issues and led advocacy for contract transparency.
 In June 2012, the coalition became a partner in the Capacity for Research and Advocacy for Fair Taxation programme (CRAFT) launched by Oxfam Novib and Tax Justice Africa.
 To this end PWYP Mali has explored the issue of how the country can more effectively collect the revenues generated by extraction.